-2.2 Continue to develop and enhance coordination between the many agencies involved with developing a statewide network of trails.
+2.2 Continue to develop and enhance coordination between the agencies involved with developing a statewide network of trails.

-The statewide trail network as it stands today is a result of the efforts of many municipal, county, and regional governments as well as the lowa Department of Natural Resources, the lowa Natural Heritage Foundation, and the National Parks Service.
+The statewide trail network as it stands today is a result of the efforts of many municipal, county, and regional governments as well as the Iowa Department of Natural Resources (DNR), the Iowa Natural Heritage Foundation (INHF), and the National Parks Service.
 Each of these agencies has a role in funding, planning, developing, and managing these trails.
-These agencies should strengthen coordination in conjunction with the lowa DOT to continue developing a network of statewide trails.
+These agencies should strengthen coordination in conjunction with the Iowa DOT to continue developing a network of statewide trails.
 It is especially important for these agencies to identify opportunities to eliminate gaps in the system and preserve corridors for future trail use.